loveencounterflow/datom/VNRs.md

   with rational numbers that, although there are only countably many of them, there are still arbitrarily many of them between any two distinct points.

+* VNRs may also be used in the form `[ linenr, colnr, ]` where the first two numbers identify the location of the origin of some piece of data in a data source file.

 -----------------------------------------------------------------

 * **`cmp_total = ( 𝖆, 𝖇 ) ->`**